 - Investigate the security and privacy risks of blockchain technologies, such as the potential consequences of handling personal customer data and the risk of unauthorized disclosures.

-- CISOs should adopt the General Data Protection Regulation (GDPR) consent blueprint for consent management outside of the EU.
+- Adopt the General Data Protection Regulation (GDPR) consent blueprint for consent management outside of the EU.
 Early adopters will have a competitive advantage in privacy planning.

 - Develop effective data retention policies by providing business-centric risk minimization options that prioritize individual privacy.